 With the product launch, your job is not done.
 Software developers often say that you need to prepare for the next release the day following the previous one.
 That’s true, a successful product requires continuous updates and maintenance.
 Improve it, accelerate it, scale it out to accommodate for the growing number of users, do an occasional UI facelift to follow the current trends.

 As an alternative to in-house development, consider using a ready-made product, such as Q-Consultation, for your telemedicine app.
-This white-label app has a broad set of features that can satisfy your requirements and can be customized using your corporate style and branding.
+This customizable app can be rebranding and has a broad set of features that can satisfy your requirements.
 This way, you can save a lot of time and resources and obtain a well-tested software product that can meet the needs of both doctors and patients.
+QuickBlox also offers telemedicine SDKs, APIs, and UIKits for easy integration of communication features into your existing healthcare website or app.